 Leave the frost behind or embrace all things post-festive

 Sometimes it’s perfect to escape the wintry conditions at home when the Christmas decorations have come down and the New Year resolutions are already giving you the post-festive blues.
-So make sure you’re heading somewhere hot like Australia or the Caribbean where you’ll be lounging in temperatures up to 25 degrees!

 You’ll have to be ready to embrace the humidity, but there’s plenty of Caribbean islands to choose from that are slightly more bearable in the North like Bermuda and the Bahamas.